Yurika Kubo: Career

 In 2002, Kubo won the 6th Nicora Model Audition Grand Prix.
 She signed with LesPros Entertainment shortly after that, and worked as a fashion model.
 While at LesPros, she shared a room with Ami Kikuchi.

-In 2008 she moved to Sparks Productions and worked as a gravure model under the name Yurika Narahara.
+In 2008, she moved to Sparks Productions and worked as a gravure model under the name Yurika Narahara.

 Kubo moved to JMO Productions in 2010.
 She started voice acting while working as a gravure model for JMO, and started obtaining voice acting roles in 2012.
 She left JMO in 2012, and started working with Clare Voice in 2015.

-In early 2015 μ's, the idol group that Kubo performed with as "Hanayo Koizumi", won the 9th Annual Seiyū Award.
-At the end of the year they performed at the 66th NHK Kōhaku Uta Gassen.
+In early 2015, μ's, the idol group that Kubo performed with as "Hanayo Koizumi", won the 9th Annual Seiyū Award.
+In late 2015, they performed at the 66th NHK Kōhaku Uta Gassen.
 The group went on hiatus after their final concert on 31 March and 1 April 2016, at the Tokyo Dome.

 On 25 December 2015, Kubo debuted as a solo artist and released her first single, "Lovely Lovely Strawberry" a few months later on 17 February 2016.
 She released her first full album on 10 May 2017.

-Kubo's contract with Clare Voice ended on 31 December 2017, and she began freelancing.
+Her contract with Clare Voice ended on 31 December 2017, and she began freelancing.
 Her fan club "SHiKAKO PARK", stopped taking new members on 1 January 2018, and shut down later that year on 31 May.

 On 1 October 2019, it was announced that Kubo would be joining Stay Luck as her new agency.

+On 1 July 2025, Kubo announced her marriage to a non-celebrity man.